EricFillion/CMPE-327/Documentation/a1/Tests/r1-login.md

-### R1.2: The login page has a message that by default says ‘please login’
+### R1.2: The login page has a message that by default says ‘Please login’

 Mocking: